 In an emerging autocracy protests don’t change a thing.
-And every time dissenters organize themselves and go out they get just a little more dispirited.
+And every time dissenters organize themselves and go out to protest in vain, they get just a little more dispirited.
 They feel just a bit more helpless.
 Until they stop trying altogether.

 In the end, the message is loud and clear.
 No one, not even the parliament janitor ever responds to protesters.
 Politicians most certainly don’t.
-The thing people protest against will go ahead at full speed – even faster, actually, because that drives the message home even better: People don’t matter, only the autocrat’s will.
+The thing people protest against will go ahead at full speed – even faster, actually, because that drives the message home even harder: People don’t matter, only the autocrat’s will.
 So stop trying.

-You answer surveys, you can petition your politicians or start collecting signatures, vote at a referendum, turn up at a protest, even turn up to vote.
-Methods of political expression require a varying degree of activity, some of them being pretty passive (like answering a phone to opinion pollsters).
+You answer surveys, you can petition your politicians or start collecting signatures, you vote at a referendum, you turn up at a protest, you can even turn up to vote.
+Methods of political expression require a varying degree of activity, some of them being pretty passive (like answering a phone to opinion pollsters), others very active.
 These tools – and the reactions to them – shape your view of your place in the world, politically speaking.

-A healthy first world mind grew up in an environment where public opinion matters.
-When people bother to organize, something will change.
-At least a politician feels uncomfortable, maybe someone resigns, maybe even the object of protesting gets cancelled.
-A scandal, when it goes public is enough to make a politician resign.
-When someone is unpopular, they don’t get elected.
-When there’s a protest, there is some reaction.
+A healthy first world mind grew up in an environment where public opinion mattered.
+When people bothered to organize, something changed.
+At least a politician felt uncomfortable, maybe someone resigned, maybe the protest even worked.
+In a politically healthy society a scandal is enough to make a politician resign.
+In a healthy society an unpopular politician doesn’t get elected.
+And when there’s a protest, there is some reaction.
 At least someone explains something.

 An autocracy, however, is by definition deaf to the public.
-That is the whole point of it.
+Willfully deaf.
+That is the whole point of an autocracy.
 It should not be a surprise that during the emergence of authoritarianism, these expressions of political opinion get ignored more and more often.
 And when people learn that something doesn’t work, they eventually stop trying.
 Less and less people turn up to protest until eventually only a desperate core group keeps doing it – and they are easily ridiculed, not just for their numbers.

-And when political helplessness sets in, practicing power and pushing things through becomes really cheap – politically speaking.
+And when political helplessness sets in, the practicing of power and pushing things through by sheer political will becomes really cheap – politically speaking.
 Surviving a scandal becomes a breeze.
 What tools are at the disposal of an outraged citizen?
 And do they work?
 So why should a bully/autocrat retreat as long as there is no resistance that can hurt him?
 Shame doesn’t work anymore – and suddenly we realize that we forgot to build in a hard limit for them.
 (Or we just let them to remove the hard limit.)

 The only job an emerging autocrat ever needs to complete is to teach his citizens that they are helpless.
 Make them stop trying.
 It doesn’t just make keeping power easy and cheap – it will even make the helpless population hysterically support said autocrat.

-It is true that sending the army or just a bunch of unidentified but muscled and armed men to beat the protesters up can also happen.
+It is true that sending the army or just a bunch of hitmen to beat the protesters up can also happen.
 But that’s an expensive and risky tool.
 It is much better to build your power on the slow death by a thousand protests.
 (Not to mention that actual attacks eliminate the deniability of oppression – another powerful tool to gaslight your entire population at home and abroad.)